twpayne/chezmoi/docs/REFERENCE.md

 ### `cat` *targets*

-Write the target state of *targets*  to stdout. *targets* must be files, scripts, or symlinks.
+Write the target contents of *targets* to stdout. *targets* must be files, scripts, or symlinks.
 For files, the target file contents are written.
 For scripts, the script's contents are written.
 For symlinks, the target target is written.